OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 ### 2.10 Policies

-Policies defining the minimum complexity requirements of passwords, as well as approved encryption algorithms are typically set at an organisation-wide level and should be enforced consistently.
+Policies defining the minimum complexity requirements of passwords, as well as approved encryption algorithms are typically set at an organization-wide level and should consistently be enforced.
 The use of a centralised secrets management solution would help companies to enforce these policies.

 Next to that, having an organization wide secrets management policy can help to enforce application of the best practices defined in this cheatsheet.